st-tech/gatling-operator/docs/quickstart-guide.md

-# Developer Guide
+# Quick Start Guide

-The developer guide helps to setup a developer environment and adding providers (Cloud Storage Providers or Notification Providers) for the Gatling operator.

-## Setup developer environment

-### Clone the repositry
+The quick start guide helps to quickly deploy Gatling Operator and start a simple distributed load testing using Gatling Operator.

 First of all, clone the repo:
 ```bash